 To receive recognition for project competition, each 4-H participant must submit at least one General Project Record Book by the second Monday in August.

-Then include one Evaluation (PDF) and age-level project report score sheet or summary review sheet (below) with each completed Project Record Book.
+Then include one Project Evaluation and age-level project report score sheet or summary review sheet (below) with each completed Project Record Book.
 PROJECT RECORD BOOKS WITHOUT EVALUATIONS WILL NOT BE ACCEPTED (unless member opted out of evaluations at the beginning of the year).

 Achievement Record Books

 Achievement Records, which consist of an Achievement Record Book and supplemental materials, are complete records of a 4-H member's annual participation in the program.
 Juniors, Intermediates, and Seniors may submit the following Achievement Record Books and supplemental materials for additional recognition: